Reel Life November 2018

-The upper reaches of some of Lake Rotorua tributaries which have been closed for the spawning season will re-open for summer angling from Friday, December 1, 2017.
+Up north, the upper reaches of some popular Lake Rotorua tributaries, which have been closed for the spawning season, will re-open for summer angling from Saturday, December 1, 2018.

 P.P.S - If you think you've got a freshwater fishing image worthy of featuring on our 'cover', email it to Richard Cosgrove for consideration.

 Anglers all set to target big browns